 Brain bleeds are a fearsome medical diagnosis with a high mortality rate.
 A key indicator of the potential for a brain bleed is a skull fracture.
 The skull can penetrate delicate brain membranes, blood vessels, or the brain itself.

 There are several types of brain bleed, and they’re all taken extremely seriously by health professionals and specialists like neurosurgeons.
 One scientific name is “hematoma.”
 Blood pools in the tissues after major blood vessels get damaged, causing severe bleeding in and around the brain.
 The primary types of hematomas are:

 - Subdural hematoma.
 This refers to bleeding between the outer brain and the middle brain, which puts dangerous pressure on the outside of the brain.

 - Subarachnoid hemorrhage.
 Bleeding between the middle brain and the inner brain is considered to be subarachnoid.

 - Intracerebral hematoma.
 This is bleeding into the brain itself, damaging the surrounding tissues.

 - Epidural hematoma.
 Bleeding between the skull and the outer brain is extremely dangerous, often appearing with a skull fracture.
 Most frightening is that you might not know you have this for several hours, delaying vital medical treatment.

 Brain Injuries Require the Utmost Medical and Legal Care

 If you or someone you love suffered a brain injury, they need the highest possible medical care.
+TBI survivors and their families also need to be aware of the potential life-altering effects of a brain injury.
 I hope this blog and other info on our website can be a resource for you to help you understand your injuries.

 If you’ve got questions about your case, it won’t cost you a thing to get your questions answered by an experienced injury attorney.
 Call toll free 888-230-1841 to schedule a free strategy session in a friendly, no-pressure atmosphere.